farnaf/cse110fa21-lab1/index.md

 - ECE 109.
 Engineering Probability and Statistics
 - HINE 118.
 The Middle East in the Twentieth Century

 After two years of professional experience at an educational institution, I am now interested in experiencing new things and finding an internship in industry.
 I am mostly interested in the intersection of tech, entrepreneurship, and finance.
-And I hope to sepnd the next summer on impactful projects in the market!
+And I hope to spend the next summer on an impactful project.

 ## Fun Stuff
 ---